-205. Advanced General Botany.
+205. Introduction to Botany.
 Credit 4 hours.
 Prerequisite: GBIO 153 and BIOL 154 or equivalent.
-The biology of non-flowering plants, emphasizing the morphology, taxonomy, and ecology of the algae, fungi, mosses, ferns, and conifers.
+The biology of plants, emphasizing the ecology, evolution, morphology, and systematics of flowering plants.
 Two hours of lecture and four hours of laboratory per week.